altocodenl/TODIS/readme.md

 Designing DIS is already a complex task.
 However, it becomes exponentially harder when those responsible for building or understanding a system are distracted by everything except the data it handles.

-What is this everything else that holds the attention of makers or DIS?
+What is this everything else that holds the attention of makers of DIS?
 Here are a few examples:

 - Programming languages.
 - Programming paradigms.